 Led and staffed by dentists with real life experience of the pressure you face.

-Over 90% of GDC cases handled by DDU in-house lawyers in 2021 were resolved without a formal hearing.
+In 2023, almost 80% of GDC cases handled by in-house lawyers were resolved without a formal hearing.

 Our expert team of dentists, lawyers and claims handlers are on hand to provide support when you need it.